Dr.rer.nat., Applied Mathematics, UniBw M, Munich, DE

 A sustainable future demands efficient and scalable methods for decision-making and problem-solving.
 Computational optimization can help us thrive along with our Planet.

 🔭 I focus on analysing mathematical models and developing numerical tools that are general, robust, and yet simple.
-By exploiting problems' structures, we can design and deploy widely applicable, reliable, and fast algorithms for our daily life.
-For me, this means walking on the edge of bizarre problem classes to better grasp their essence.
+By exploiting structures, we can design and deploy widely applicable, reliable, and fast algorithms into our daily life.

-I have the pleasure of sharing this journey with great collaborators, colleagues, and friends, all over the world.
-Recently, I have been working on
+🌈 I have the pleasure of sharing this journey with great collaborators, colleagues, and friends, all over the world.
+Recently, we have been working on